freerange/site/soups/weeknotes/week-441.snip.markdown

 We met the ever energetic [Tom Hall][tom-hall] for a drink on Tuesday.
 We had a good evening chatting about work, coops and CoTech.

 James and I hosted our monthly drinks at the [Temple Brew House][temple-brew-house] on Wednesday.
 It wasn't too busy and they had a huge selection of delicious beers.
-We were even joined by GFR alumni [Tom W][tom-ward]!
+We were even joined by GFR alumnus [Tom W][tom-ward]!

 That's all for now.
 Until next time, folks.